2017–18 UEFA Youth League Domestic Champions Path: Format

 In both rounds, if the aggregate score was tied after full-time of the second leg, the away goals rule was used to decide the winner.
 If still tied, the match was decided by a penalty shoot-out (no extra time was played).
 The eight second round winners advanced to the play-offs, where they were joined by the eight group runners-up from the UEFA Champions League Path.

 First round

+Summary

 The first legs were played on 26 and 27 September, and the second legs were played on 17 and 18 October 2017.